▶ GlyNac The Cellular Bottleneck — a 4-minute, plain-English explainer.

 Small & unreplicated

-The exciting trials are small (~a dozen per group), short, and almost all from one group (Baylor).
-Promising — but not yet confirmed by large independent trials.
-Don't treat it as settled.
+The exciting trials are small (~a dozen per group), short, and almost all from one lab (Baylor).
+Genuinely promising — but not yet confirmed by large independent trials.
+Don't treat it as settled either direction.

 See also